systematic-magic/AgingPubMed/research_papers_pdf.rst

 8.2.
 Check that “Received:”, “Accepted:”, “Published:” is in black and bold font

 8.3.
-Check that dates are saparated by white space
+Check that dates are separated by white space

 .. image:: /_static/dates.png
    :alt: Dates